 Up until recently, I was completely oblivious as to what an EMP attack was.
 (See Dirty and Ragged) So for starters, an EMP is an Electro Magnetic Pulse that could be caused by solar flares or by various weapons that have been developed by a variety of nations.
 The result of this pulse would be irreparable damage to electronic devices.
-Preppers predict the lack of electricity power will cause complete societal collapse.
+Preppers predict the lack of electrical power will cause complete societal collapse.
 I’m not buying that.
 Societies have existed prior to electronics, so there is no reason why they could not continue to exist, just altered.
 But then, I’m not a full-fledged Prepper, so maybe there’s something they know that they aren’t sharing.
 Maybe.

 Regardless, I recommend La Yacata as the place to be for surviving an EMP attack.
 After all, we don’t have electricity and have been managing just fine so far.

 Just looking at the list of recommendations from a variety of sites will show how perfect La Yacata is for surviving this event:

 Buy a bike and learn to use it.
 There here is a no-brainer.
 Each of us in La Yacata not only has a bike but know how to ride it.

 Get a horse but don’t try to ride a horse without proper training.
 Since the expected result of an EMP is the return to the pre-industrial age, horses will again become a major means of transportation.
 We have horses in La Yacata (See A horse is a horse).
 Our neighbors also have horses in La Yacata (See Hate thy neighbor).
 The Lienzo Charro (See Jaripeo) is right across the street from La Yacata.
 I think we’ve got this one covered.